hstatsep-wd/fork-practice/README.md

 # Directions:
 1. Fork this repo by clicking **Fork** in the top-right corner.
 Awesome, now you know how to fork.
 All of the directions below are just other cool things you can do with Git & Github.
 2. Now that you have your own copy, go into the repo settings (gear icon) and rename your copy to `forking-practice`.
-3. Clone your remote copy into your local IDE.
+3. Clone your remote copy into your local IDE (i.e. `classwork` folder).
 4. Make a new directory in this repo named `subdir`
 5. READ what your command line says back to you when you try to add/commit/push!
 6. Since we can't commit an empty directory, `cd` into `subdir` and create a file named `ready.txt`.
 Go ahead and put some text in that file: it can be whatever you want.
 But hold on, don't commit yet.